GuptaMohit-01/GreenPulse/README.md

 ---

 ## 🚀 About the Project
-🌱 **GreenPulse** is a globally-minded yet locally relevant AI-powered agriculture assistant that recommends the most suitable crops for farmers based on **soil nutrients, rainfall, humidity, and climate conditions**.
+🌱 **GreenPulse Ai** is a globally-minded yet locally relevant AI-powered agriculture assistant that recommends the most suitable crops for farmers based on **soil nutrients, rainfall, humidity, and climate conditions**.

 > 🌍 *Blending global AI innovation with desi agricultural wisdom to empower farmers with smarter decisions.*